dnsinogeorgos/conductor/README.md

 # Database Conductor
-Creates a ZFS pool on a block device and managed an hierarchy of snapshots and clones.
+Creates a ZFS pool on a block device and manages an hierarchy of snapshots and clones.
 Includes tool to control the conductor service (conductorctl.py).

 ### Nomenclature: